-Any incidents of anti-social behaviour, bullying and hate incidents are reported to the headteacher and logged on a pupils behaviour record.
+Any incidents of anti-social behaviour, bullying and hate incidents are reported to the headteacher and logged.
 Any hate crime should immediately be reported to the Police on 101 or 999 in an emergency.
 The school will take a pro- active approach to exploring these issues and prepare children with strategies for how to deal with them as they arise.